 Two fried eggs.

-Every morning before school, I make my 14 year old son two fried eggs.
+Every morning before school, I make my teenage son two fried eggs.

 It takes me all of about five minutes, but in this season of life, those fried eggs have come to represent so much more.